 Having fun, singing and laughing helps break the boredom and sadness of her frequent stays in hospital a world away from her home - a small community more than seven hours' drive south east of Darwin.

 Nellie was born with the rare condition Congenital Neutropenia - meaning she has no white blood cells to fight infections.
 To manage her condition, Nellie needs regular antibiotic medication and treatment in hospital every fortnight.
-She is waiting on vital transplant surgery.

 Her mum Desley and dad Laurie said their whole life changed after Nellie's diagnosis.
 They made the heartbreaking decision to move to Darwin to be near the hospital for Nellie's regular treatment and so that Nellie's oldest brother, Elicko, 14, could go to boarding school.

 The family felt split in half and Nellie misses her middle brother, Malachi, 10, who can only visit Darwin every so often to see his little sister.

 "Before Nellie was sick our family lived in community - a place called Minyerri.
 Now we live in Darwin and Elicko is also in Darwin but at boarding school.
 Malachi lives with his aunt and grandma back in Minyerri," Desley said.